Autism: what it is, symptoms, spectrum levels, diagnosis and treatment options

 From initial identification to actual diagnosis, autism is the focus of numerous stereotypes and misconceptions that can obscure the true experiences of those living with this disorder.

-One of the biggest challenges faced by autistic patients is the difficulty in social understanding and the lack of information about this condition.
+One of the biggest challenges faced by autistic patients is the difficulty in social understanding and the lack of information about autism spectrum disorder.

 Whether in interpersonal relationships, access to the job market, forming friendships, or inclusion in school, this lack of understanding is a common barrier that often prevents them from fully and equally participating in these spaces.